krisHans3n/ifd_standardised_api_prod/README.md

 | GUnicorn | Implement GUnicorn for production  concurrency | In Research |
 | NGinx | Works in tandem with GUnicorn.
 Serves requests to GUnicorn and static to itself | In Research |

+Proposed Features:
+- main api at port 5001 (see other repo)
+- delegation of work to other apis (passive image forensics, gan generated faces)
+- when responses returned final json compiled along with compressed image mask and metadata

+The above proposed features provide plenty of information for the user to consider.
+An analytical step is needed to perhapscross reference results and return a level of confidience in the analytical evidence.

+TODO: After all components in place and testing is in final stages a metrics module is needed to show statistics in some form.
+      This is needed since a range of techniques are used such as CNN, passive image analysis, various clustering.
+      If possible, try and measure each of these and provide an overall confidence score.

 TODO:
 **For Production:**
 - handle long response gaps